SUMMARY

 • The number of Israelites (“house of Omri”) deported to Assyrian provinces was 27,290.

-This relocation of conquered peoples and the resettlement of their lands with others was a strategic aspect of Assyrian foreign policy at the time.
-It effectively dealt with rebellion and insured some measure of stability in the empire.
+Assyria had a specific pattern to their foreign policy with their conquered lands.
+In addition to exiling a certain amount of the population, they would also bring in peoples from other conquered lands and resettle them in the newly occupied territory.
+This strategic relocation of people and resettlement of lands effectively dealt with rebellion and ensured some measure of stability in the empire.
 It was crushing, however, for Israel’s self-concept.
 It is tragically ironic that Israel, who had always defined itself in terms of its distinctive character as a people, should fall to an empire whose policy of resettlement is designed to eliminate the distinctive ethnic and political identities of those whom they have conquered.
 Israel never recovered from the fulfillment of Ahijah’s prophecyProphecy is the gift, inspired by God, of speaking and interpreting the divine will.
-Prophets such as Amos, Isaiah, and Ezekiel spoke words of judgment and comfort to the people of Israel on behalf of God. to Jeroboam at the beginning of the Northern Kingdom’s existence (1 Kings 14:15-16).
+Prophets such as Amos, Isaiah, and Ezekiel spoke words of judgment and comfort to the people of Israel on behalf of God.
+More to Jeroboam at the beginning of the Northern Kingdom’s existence (1 Kings 14:15-16).
+The Northern Kingdom’s descendants, the Samaritans, bore the marks of Assyria’s foreign policy in aspects of their culture and religion, explaining in part the animosity between Samaritans and Jews in Jesus’ time.